 Stakeholders Fear That Immediate Subsidy Removal Will Be Risky

-Oil and gas industry stakeholders have cautioned that the sudden elimination of fuel subsidies will cause great hardship for the already impoverished Nigerian population.
+Oil and gas industry stakeholders have cautioned that the sudden removal of fuel subsidy will cause great hardship for the already impoverished Nigerian population.

 At a roundtable discussion with industry stakeholders on “the impact of deregulation on the Nigerian Downstream Petroleum Sector: Analysing perceptions and realities of gains and expectations of full PMS subsidy removal,” participants argued that while eliminating fuel subsidies is a good idea, it should be done gradually.